-- A. Integration of the Stream Corridor Management Program and the Watershed Agricultural Program Action Items - 1.
-Provide stream assessment training to Watershed Agricultural Program's planning and technical staff to identify and classify impaired stream segments during the development or revision of individual Whole Farm Plans.
+A. Integration of the Stream Corridor Management Program and the Watershed Agricultural Program Action Items

+- 1. Provide stream assessment training to Watershed Agricultural Program's planning and technical staff to identify and classify impaired stream segments during the development or revision of individual Whole Farm Plans.
 (SCMPr and WAP Staff) - Continue to implement the MOU between DCSWCD and the Watershed Agricultural Council (WAC) and its protocols for providing technical assistance to the Watershed Agricultural Program.
-(DCSWCD SCMPr Coordinator, DCSWCD Executive Director, and DCSWCD Technical Coordinator, NYCDEP Project Manager) - 3.
-Provide assistance to the WAP Planning Staff in techniques for proper placement and planning of stream related agricultural Best Management Practices.
+(DCSWCD SCMPr Coordinator, DCSWCD Executive Director, and DCSWCD Technical Coordinator, NYCDEP Project Manager)

+- 3. Provide assistance to the WAP Planning Staff in techniques for proper placement and planning of stream related agricultural Best Management Practices.
 (DCSWCD SCMPr Staff) - a.
 Complete work on the following CREP streambank stabilization projects - i.
-Laura Phoenix Farm - 2018 Status: Barton and Loguidice consultant has been selected to design the project.
-Survey of the project site is scheduled for early March.
-Design status is currently at 90% preparing for permitting. - ii.
+Laura Phoenix Farm ii.
 Willard Frisbee Farm